Could crushed eggshells help to repair bone damage?July 15th, 2019

 Every day we are losing calcium through our skin, nails, hair, sweat etc. Our bodies do not produce its own calcium, that is why its important to get enough calcium through the foods that we eat.
 When we don’t get enough calcium that the body needs, it is taken from our bones.
 Too often, bones get weak & easier to break.
 (Source: National Osteoporosis Foundation.)

+She went on to say that using eggshells for use in transplants would also work towards a more sustainable future, as this would cut down on food waste.
 “Global waste of discarded eggshells typically amounts to millions of tons annually from household and commercial cooking.
 Innovative repurposing of eggshells can directly impact the economy and environment, while providing enhanced solutions to unmet clinical needs.”

 1.)
 Eggshell particle-reinforces hydrogels for bone tissue engineering: an orthogonal approach. https://pubs.rsc.org/en/content/articlelanding/2019/bm/c9bm00230h#!divAbstract